kizbitz/train/README.md

 This mode:

-- Prompts for a welome message
+- Prompts for a welcome message
-- Displays the welome message and prompts for an email
+- Displays the welcome message and prompts for an email
 - Creates a username from the email and creates the key pairs
 - Launches the lab and then emails the user the connection info and keys